Board of advisors

 Lloyd Fleming is Finance Director for Common Purpose, a global leadership training organisation headquartered in London.
 He has worked in finance, energy and sustainability in Australia and the United Kingdom and has many years’ experience advising at Board, CEO and senior executive level.
 He has a strong understanding of, and experience in helping companies create value from emerging social and environmental trends.

-Alex Frankel is Director at Frankly, a Melbourne based research and communications firm.
+Alex Frankel was Director at Frankly, a Melbourne based research and communications firm for almost 6 years.
 He is one of Australia’s foremost communications strategists.
 He has extensive experience working with, NGOs, corporations and political parties.
 Prior to founding Frankly, Alex was a General Manager at the Labor polling firm that conducted the communications research culminating in the naming of Australia’s “Clean Energy” legislation.
 In recent years, he has conducted polling, focus groups and directed narrative strategy for the Australian Greens.
 He has a keen interest in the role of business and the opportunities presented by the shift to clean energy.

 Dr Turlough Guerin

 Dr. Turlough Guerin is the Chairman of the Board of Advisors.
 He has over 15 years board level experience in community engagement, primary industry, sustainable transport, risk & governance, and heavy industry.
 He is a non-executive director of Bioregional Australia and the Australian Institute of Agriculture, and a Board Advisor to Australia’s largest community broadcast media organisation and a renewable energy company.
 In an executive capacity he has had hands-on as well as strategic environmental management roles with Chevron, Shell, Rio Tinto, Telstra and managed planning and compliance requirements for construction of Australia’s largest utility-scale solar PV power stations in NSW for First Solar.
 He currently works for NSW Government in its sustainable business program.

 Adjunct Professor Alan Pears AM